 Location: Kitui Ndogo Slum, Nairobi, Kenya

-THE KITUI NDOGO SLUM, home to an estimated 50,000 residents, many of who survive on less than $1 USD/day, is situated 15-minutes to the east of Nairobi's bustling city center in the gritty and dangerous Eastleigh district that floats in and out of the “no go” zone for tourists.
+THE KITUI NDOGO SLUM, home to an estimated 50,000 residents, many of who survive on less than $1 USD/day, is situated 15-minutes to the east of Nairobi's bustling city center, near the gritty Eastleigh district.

 The slum is located opposite a contrasted middle-class housing complex, footsteps from the towering Masjid Noor—a mosque rumored to be a recruiting center for the Somali-based al-Shabaab militant group.
 A highly polluted Nairobi river, doubling as waste dumping site, flows through this densely populated maze of crudely constructed, dilapidated structures mostly fashioned out of corrugated iron sheets and mud.

-Life is harsh in Kitui, as the area is plagued by crime, violence, prostitution, as well as drug and alcohol abuse—and there is little hope of relief in sight.
+Life is harsh in Kitui.
+The area is plagued by crime, violence, prostitution, as well as drug and alcohol abuse—and there is little hope of relief in sight.